 About Lucy Smith

 Lucy’s work explores the impact of how social and educational issues relate to the formation of communities, their customs and initiatives.
-Her background in education and musical performance informs her collaborative approach to making artworks that are fuelled by the idea that creativity and imagination can influence well-being and tease out ways that individuals can contribute, participate in and add value to a community.
+Her background in education and musical performance informs her collaborative approach to making artworks that are fuelled by the idea that creativity and imagination can influence well-being, tease out ways that individuals can maximise their own unique potential, and can participate in and add value to a community.

 Lucy is now undertaking research for a practice-led PhD at the University of Dundee.